 As surprising as it may sound, 44% of U.S. consumers want to use chatbots over humans for customer relations, according to Business Insider.
 Obviously, consumers are as excited about this technology as marketers, so make sure you don’t disappoint them by working out any bugs and consistently optimizing the copy based on the data you pull from the Chatbot.

-Based on these three digital marketing strategies, what do you need to improve for 2019?
+Based on these three digital marketing strategies and trends, what do you need to improve for 2019?
 Do you want to enhance your customer journey?
 Are you working with influencers to promote your business?
-Could chatbot lead generation be your top lead generation strategy for this year?
+Could chatbot lead generation to be your top lead generation strategy for this year?